MicrosoftDocs/cpp-docs/docs/standard-library/numeric-functions.md

 For a sequence of values *a*1, *a*2, *a*3, in an input range, the second template function stores successive `partial_difference`s *a*1, *a*2 `binary_op` *a*1, *a*3 `binary_op` *a*2, in the destination range.

-The binary operation `binary_op` is not required to be either associative or commutative, because the order of operations applies is completely specified.
+The binary operation `binary_op` isn't required to be either associative or commutative, because the order of operations applies is specified.

 ### Example